panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#10.md

     * Extra Value (like: distance for ST_DWithin function etc..)

 **Things to do next week**
-* Select the one of two approach mentioned above.
+* Select one out of two approaches and modified the code accordingly.
 * Complete the query functionality for all **Spatial Measurements** and **Operators**.

 **Reference Modules/Files** -